Housing, Utility, & Security Deposit Assistance

 – Legal assistance referrals

 The Front Door is one of the largest providers in the Greater Nashua area of prevention assistance to families facing eviction or utility disconnection.
-We serve primarily those who do not qualify for governmental fuel assistance programs or who do not already reside or receive public housing assistance, and who have for circumstances beyond their control and find themselves at risk of homelessness.
-Household budgets are reviewed and case management services are also provided to those seeking prevention assistance.
+While we primarily serve those who do not qualify for government assistance, we understand that all situations must be seen uniquely.
+All applications are welcome, however, we can never guarantee services to all applicants.

 Families Remain in permanent housing & maintains all housing expenses.